awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The name of the pyspark application.
+The name of the PySpark application.

-This name is used as a parent directory in s3 to store the entrypoint as well as virtual environment archive
+This name is used as a parent directory in S3 to store the entrypoint and the optional virtual environment archive

 ---